When school went back and I began studying, free time was a little scarce for making things, so here is everything I made from February to April!

 Pop your coloured cake mixture into your small cake pan.
 Put it in the oven at the recommended temperature for your recipe, however the time it takes will depend on it’s thickness.
 Mine took about 15min all up but it’s a good idea to keep checking as it bakes.

 Once it’s out and all goldeny-browny-pink on the top, let your cake cool in its pan.
 Then remove and place on a plate.
 Pop in the freezer for about an hour so that it firms up and is easy to work with.
 Then slice off any brown from the top and the bottom of the cake so there’s only pinky-goodness for your little hearts.
+Then cut out as many hearts as you can so that you can pick and choose your faves.

 Fill your cup-cake cases up to a third with batter.